Hackers Stole a Casino's High-Roller Database Through a Thermometer in the Lobby Fish Tank - Slashdot

 Personally, I have just invested companies that manufacture base ball bats, and back-hoes.

-IoT turned DEFCON into a party again (Score:4, Interesting)
+IoT turned DEFCON into a party again (Score:5, Interesting)

 echo "admin\n admin\n" | telnet device_ip